 - Constructs a dialogue between these two Austrian-born international art icons

-- Looks like a treat for admirers of Viennese Modernism and the joyous contemporary art of Hundertwasser
+- A treat for admirers of Viennese Modernism and the joyous contemporary art of Hundertwasser

 It’s one of those dinner party questions: “what if Jane Austen met Shakespeare?”